-MotoGP India round very much on, all contractual obligations will be met in June: Race promoters
+MotoGP India round very much on, all contractual obligations will be met in June: race promoters

 New Delhi, May 14 (PTI) Promoters of the MotopGP round in India on Tuesday insisted the September race will go on as per schedule and dismissed the report claiming that Kazakhstan will replace India on the 2024 calendar.

-However, Fairstreets Sports CEO Pushkar Nath Srivastava, said the round, scheduled from September 20-22, remains part of the calendar and all contactual obligations will be met next month.
+However, Fairstreets Sports CEO Pushkar Nath Srivastava, said the round, scheduled from September 20-22, remains part of the calendar and all contractual obligations will be met next month.

 The inaugural MotoGP race in India was held in Greater Noida last year after Faristreet Sports and Dorna signed a seven-year agreement.
 The calendar published on the MotoGP website still has India listed on it.